 On the Greaux is a DOTD project to widen Interstate 10 from four lanes to six lanes between Highland Road in Baton Rouge and La.
 73 in Ascension Parish.
 This 6.5-mile segment of the interstate carries more than 95,000 vehicles a day.

-Construction on the project began in February 2018 and is expected to take about two years to complete.
+Construction on the project began in February 2018 and is expected to be completed in mid-2020.

 This east-west corridor is frequently congested during morning and afternoon commutes by people traveling between Baton Rouge and the rapidly growing suburban areas of northern Ascension Parish.
 This portion of I-10 also is part of the main route between Baton Rouge and New Orleans and is one of the busiest surface freight routes in Louisiana.